Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 | Microsoft Azure (US) | Premium | Data is processed in Microsoft Azure data centers located in the United States.
 Hornbill manages the costs for all usage with this provider. |
 | Microsoft Azure (EU) | Premium | Data is processed in Microsoft Azure data centers located in the European Union.
 Hornbill manages the costs for all usage with this provider. |
 | Microsoft Azure (Customer Provided) | Premium | You provide credentials for your own Microsoft Azure account.
 This option provides full access to Microsoft Azure AI reporting, statistics, and usage controls. |

+## Settings

+### Configuration

+* **HAi Agent Assistant**: Conversational virtual assistant for your agents, to help you within Hornbill.
+* **HAi User Assistant**: Conversational virtual assistant for your end users, available in the Employee Portal.
+* **HAi Search**: Enable AI Search for HAi and the HAi Assistants.
+* **HAi Insights**: Enable HAi Insights in the right hand sidebar of the Hornbill interface.
+This feature provides AI-generated insights and recommendations based on your current context.

+### HAi Search Indexes

+The availability of the HAi indexes in your environment is critical to providing search results.
+When HAi is first enabled, the indexes can take up to 72 hours before they are fully built and available.
+The following indexes are provided for HAi Search:

+* Requests
+* Catalogs
+* FAQs
+* Published Requests
+* Services
+* Articles

+### HAi Agent Assistant

+* **Guardrails**: Hornbill HAi provides the guardrails, allowing organizations to set custom boundaries that control how or what the **HAi Agent Assistant** can access.
+Once enabled, you can provide HAi prompts to set boundaries for the HAi Agent Assistant.
+For example, you can restrict access to sensitive data or limit the types of actions the assistant can perform.
+* **Customization**: Enable Customization options for the HAi Agent Assistant.
+Using HAi prompts, you can customize the tone and style of the responses generated by the HAi Agent Assistant.

+### HAi User Assistant

+* **User Guardrails**: Hornbill HAi provides the guardrails, allowing organizations to set custom boundaries that control how or what the **HAi User Assistant** can access.
+Once enabled, you can provide HAi prompts to set boundaries for the HAi User Assistant.
+For example, you can restrict access to sensitive data or limit the types of actions the assistant can perform.
+* **User Customization**: Enable Customization options for the HAi Assistant.
+Using HAi prompts, you can customize the tone and style of the responses generated by the HAi User Assistant.